GamesOfSummer/movies-website/README.md

 # Given more time, what next feature or improvement would you like to add to your project?

-I'm really cross with Redux Toolkit Query!
+I'm really cross with RTK Query!
 On paper it's supposed to handle API calls and load them directly into state, but it kept fighting me and the documentation isn't that great.
 I had this same issue with my Cat App - it can work for a simple thing, but the instant you pull it out of the sandbox and take it for a spin, it explodes on the side of the road... sigh....

-I wanted to use GraphQL!
+Also, I wanted to use GraphQL!
 "Schema Introspection Failure.
 Introspection is disabled on this endpoint.
 Enable introspection to populate your schema."

 I also updated the package.json - Next and Storybook are both a major version behind in the template.
 I use NCU to manage this.
 When I saw that eslint conflicted with eslint-config-next, I opetd to keep the existing version of eslint.
 This is something I'd look into at a later date.
 In this Javascript ecosystem, I keep my finger on the pulse of the package.json.
 An old one can lead to issues, or usually, project crippling tech debt.